cslev/nfpa/README.md

 notifying the original developer and press him with them.

 The aims of CBT is to extend existing features and add completely new ones.
-Hopefully, the original author shall find these useful and as production-ready as he would like to be, this way a merge at the end may happen :)
+Hopefully, the original author shall find these modifications useful and as production-ready as he would have implemented it, this way a merge at the end may happen :)